Prathamr-codes/Gemini-API/README.md

 ### 1. `gemini-chat.js`

-   This script enables an interactive text-based chat session with the Gemini model.
-Users can type messages and receive responses from the model.
-The conversation continues until the user types 'exit'.
+   Facilitates an interactive chat with the Gemini-1.5-Flash model.
+It loads API configurations, handles user input, and displays AI responses in the console.
+The chat session continues until 'exit' is entered.

    **Usage**:
    ```bash